 Cook your food…but carefully.
 I juice a lot of things and eat them raw even though that’s not how they always taste better but because I thought it was better for me.
 Not true.
-Many vegetables become more phytonutrient or antioxidant rich after you cook them.
+Many vegetables become more phytonutrient or antioxidant-rich after you cook them.

 The top four things I’m going to use immediately.

 2. Potatoes.
-I’ve inherited my mother and grandmother’s tendency to adult onset diabetes and have to be careful with sugar.
+I’ve inherited my mother and grandmother’s tendency to adult-onset diabetes and have to be careful with sugar.
 Potatoes are supposed to have a high glycemic index so I quit eating them, even though I love them.
 Robinson gives instructions for cooking them and letting them sit in the refrigerator for a day to reduce the carb load by 25%.
 Turns out potato salad can be good for you.
 God, I love this book.

 3. Canned vegetables aren’t the lowest form of vegetable.
 Tomatoes and blueberries are both higher in nutrients after canning as long as the BPA-free cans are used.
-4. If you buy broccoli, eat it the first day.
+4. If you buy broccoli, eat it on the first day.
 It goes down quickly in nutrient quality.

-So buy the book or get all the info in many free ways: Read parts of it at Barnes and Noble like I did last night.
+So buy the book or get all the free info in many ways: Read parts of it at Barnes and Noble like I did last night.
 Listen to NPR this weekend on The Splendid Table.
 Read the magazine interviews and watch the videos she lists on her website.
 You’ll learn so much that you can annoy your meal companions with trivia for months.